The Petit Lenormand deck is available now. Limited stock

 Support helps you navigate a phase of loss or financial halt.

 Financially, this combination can indicate a close person or trusted advisor who helps you face a loss of income, the end of assistance, or the closure of an expensive project.
-Dog represents the reliable person or resource, Coffin the halt of flow or the need to settle a situation.
+Dog represents the reliable person or resource, while Coffin signifies the halt of flow or the need to settle a situation.
 It may involve reorganizing the last payments with someone trustworthy, assisting you in closing an account or a loan, or helping you accept the end of a way of managing money.
-The challenge is to not experience this phase as a complete abandonment, but as a framed step.
+The challenge is to not experience this phase as a complete abandonment, but as a structured step.

 Health and energy